suedmuniz1/personal_projects/README.md

 # personal_projects
-A repository created to store all my personal projects
+A repository created to store all my personal projects.